 The length of the Stories has a statistically relevant impact on the behavior of users and the reach.
 The following findings are particularly striking:

-- Longer stories reach more followers than shorter ones
+- Longer Stories reach more followers than shorter ones.

-- The exit rate of users decreases with every frame
+- The exit rate of users decreases with every frame.

-- At the end of a story of 20 frames, 56% of the users are still there
+- At the end of a story of 20 frames, 56% of the users are still there.

 Stories tend to be grouped

-The fear of loosing you
+The fear of losing you

 The type makes a difference

-And reach is rising
+Reach is rising

 The most amazing finding is that the length of the story correlates with the reach of the entire story.
 Only the reach of the very first frame was compared, because from there the users decide themselves whether they exit or stay.
 They have very little control over the first frame, which is presented to them by the Instagram algorithm.